KQM-git/TCL/general-mechanics/overworld.md

 * Electro seelie when on a mount, can apply electro at any vertical range, but not when it has yet to reach its final destination.
 [Vault Entry](../evidence/general-mechanics/overworld.md#electro-seelie-electro-application-vertical-range)

+## Phase Gates
+* During Daily Commissions, Phase Gates will be invisible but can still be used.

 ## Evidence Vault

 {% page-ref page="../evidence/general-mechanics/overworld.md" %}